juliaaano/rhpam-quickstart/rhdm-kjar/README.md

-# RHDM Quickstart
+# RHDM quickstart kjar

-Red Hat Decision Manager project quickstart.
+Red Hat Decision Manager project quickstart kjar.
-* Ideal to import into Decision Central.
+* Use it with Decision Central.
-* Suitable for KIE Server deployments in JBoss EAP.
+* Suitable for KIE Server deployments.
+* Check out the different types of rule assets.

 ## Dependencies
 Build and install rhdm-dependencies and rhdm-event-listener Maven artifacts found in parent directory.